greenghost107/TradersMind_assistant/README.md

 3. The Channel ID will be copied to your clipboard (it's a long number like `123456789012345678`)

 **Channels you need:**
-- **Analysis Channel 1**: Where your first analysis content is posted
+- **Long Analysis Channel**: Where your long position analysis content is posted
-- **Analysis Channel 2**: Where your second analysis content is posted
+- **Short Analysis Channel**: Where your short position analysis content is posted
-- **General Notices Channel**: Where the bot will monitor for stock symbols
+- **Manager General Messages Channel**: Where the bot will monitor for top picks and stock symbols

 ### 3. Environment Configuration
 ```bash